A Collaborative Network for Innovation

 Luiz E. Bertassoni, DDS PhD

-Associate Professor and Director, Knight Cancer Precision Biofabrication Hub
+Professor and Director, Knight Cancer Precision Biofabrication Hub

 Division of Oncological Sciences, Knight Cancer Institute